jwerre/secrets/README.md

 ## Naming Convention

 Your secrets should be named appropriately so they can be parsed into a proper object.
 They should also have an environment like 'production' or 'development' so the secrets can be loaded into the correct environment.
 You may use a namespace but that\'s not required.
-Then [example](#example) above was generated with from secrets with the following names:
+The [example](#example) above was generated from secrets with the following names:

 - `acme-co/production/name`
 - `acme-co/production/db`